PbTe/SnTe heterostructures -- candidate platform for studying spin-triplet superconductivity: Abstract

 \section{Abstract}

-This paper explores the potential for spin-triplet superconductivity in molecular beam epitaxy-grown IV-VI semiconductor superlattices.
-The findings present compelling evidence for spin-triplet pairing in PbTe/SnTe by the method of soft point-contact spectroscopy and spin-polarised point-contact spectroscopy.
-The experimental data are understood with the Anderson-Brinkman-Morel model of p-wave electron pairing.
-It is pointed out that emergent superconductivity can have its origin in topological flat bands obtained due to internal stresses of the sample similar to twisted layer graphene.
+This paper explores the potential for spin-triplet superconductivity in molecular beam epitaxy grown PbTe/SnTe semiconductor heterostructures.
+We present convincing evidence for spin-triplet pairing by soft point-contact spectroscopy experiments, using both spin-polarized and unpolarized electrons and additionally, by detailed analysis of the upper critical field, as inferred from the four probe resistance measurements.
+The experimental data are described in terms of the Anderson-Brinkman-Morel model of p-wave electron pairing.
+Our results confirm the predictions on strain-induced topological superconductivity by E.Tang and L. Fu (\em {Nature Physics}, 10, 964, 2014).